PhysBrain: Human Egocentric Data as a Bridge from Vision Language Models to Physical Intelligence: Egocentric Embodied Supervision

 \subsubsection{Data Intake and Pre-processing}

-To define the basic supervision units, the engine chunks each episode into short temporal clips, with episode-level metadata serving as contextual priors.
-Given the large variation in egocentric action amplitude and frequency across scenarios, we adopt scenario-aware temporal segmentation, including fixed-interval, event-driven, and kinematic-aware strategies.
+To define the basic supervision units, the engine chunks each episode into short temporal clips at stage 1.
+Given the large variation in egocentric action amplitude and frequency across scenarios, we adopt scenario-aware temporal segmentation, including fixed-interval, event-driven\cite{Egocentric10k_2025_HuggingFace}, and kinematic-aware strategies\cite{VITRA_2025}.
 All clips are associated with explicit temporal spans and exposed through a unified interface for downstream annotation.
 Episode-level metadata is used as contextual conditioning to limit the semantic space of subsequent question answering.

 The resulting representations are temporally localized and preserve short-range state transitions relevant to embodied manipulation and interaction.
+It forms the atomic unit for the downstream annotation stage.